100mslive/100ms-roomkit-models-ios/README.md

 @ObservedObject var roomModel = HMSRoomModel(roomCode: "qdw-mil-sev", options: .init(appGroupName: "group.live.100ms.videoapp.roomkit", screenShareBroadcastExtensionBundleId: "live.100ms.videoapp.roomkit.Screenshare"))
 ```

+Where "live.100ms.videoapp.roomkit.Screenshare" is the bundle id of your **Broadcast Upload Extension** target.

 6. At this point you are ready to share screen of local iOS user.
 You can use the following code to make a button to start screen sharing from inside your app UI:

 ```swift